raspberrypilearning/durham-quiz/en/quiz1/question_13.md

 ![](images/balloon.png)

-Which one of these scripts will end with the balloon visible on the stage?
+Which one of these scripts will have the balloon visible on the stage after the flag is clicked?

 --- choices ---